Scheduled MonumentsEnglandRichard's Castle: a motte and bailey with an enclosed settlement.

 What is Richard's Castle: a motte and bailey with an enclosed settlement.?

-Richard's Castle is a motte and bailey castle with an associated enclosed settlement located in Herefordshire, England.
+Richard's Castle is a motte and bailey fortress in Herefordshire, England, situated within an enclosed settlement that reflects the strategic planning of its establishment.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1011020.

 Who is responsible for protecting Richard's Castle: a motte and bailey with an enclosed settlement.?